fleetdm/fleet/handbook/sales/README.md

 ### Schedule a customer or prospect call and add a Solutions Consultant (SC)
 To schedule an [ad hoc meeting](https://www.vocabulary.com/dictionary/ad%20hoc) with a Fleet customer or prospect, the Account Executive (AE) will [open an issue](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-sales%2C%23solutions-consultant%2C%3Adiscovery%2C%3Ademo%2C%3Ascoping%2C%3Atech-eval&projects=&template=custom-request.md&title=prospect+name+-+prep+%28date%29+-+discovery%2Cdemo%2Cscoping+%28date%29).
  - The AE will populate this issue with the appropriate dates for an internal prep meeting as well as the dates for the external customer meeting.
- - If there is any conflict in scheduling, please feel free to reach out to your friendly neighborhood SC via the #help-solutions-consulting slack channel and we will try to accommodate exceptions where necessary.

 - **Documenting a customer call:** When we do prospect calls, add the customer's name in both the google doc title and the heading, ex.
 "Alex + Natalie (Fleet + Acme Co)."
 This makes it easier when searching for the document later.
 - **Before a customer call(48hrs):** Check the calendar invite 48hrs before the meeting to determine if the customer has accepted the invitation.